 For many reasons this Exhibition and the assembling of representative millers from all parts of the world is of the utmost significance at the present time.
 Our exports of wheat for the nine months to the 1st of April last amounted to \$149,012,749, and in wheat flour the exports for the same period were valued at \$26,375,228.
 The quantities were smaller, although the proportions were about the same for the like period of the year preceding.
 The question immediately arises: Is it not possible for our millers to largely increase the quantity of flour, in proportion to wheat exported?
 To do this would be by so much to enlarge the field for the employment of American labor and capital.
 Perhaps the most important object of the Exhibition, however, and it is intimately connected with the above question, is the comparison of the methods of milling adopted in various countries.
 And here we find a very complicated state of affairs; indeed if this were not so it is hardly probable that so influential a delegation of foreign millers would have come across the ocean to see what our millers are doing.
 It is the habit of American manufacturers, mechanics, and artisans, to perfect their own processes partly by watching closely what every one else is doing in the same line, either at home or abroad; but it is generally the rule with foreigners to scout the idea that anything can be learned in re gard to the older trades from our experience.
-Now, however, these foreign millers want to find out something about the making of our new process flour; they want to know something about the improvements we have been making in milling for the past ten years, whereby our millers have rendered it a task of constantly increasing difficulty for them to hold the business of making flour for their own markets.
-And the welcome extended to them. and the facilities they are afforded for examining the machinery and looking into the workings of all our large establishments, present a striking contrast to the exclusiveness which most foreign manufacturers maintain toward all would-be visitors.

-Just what the new process is it would be impossible to define specifically, for what might be the new process with one establishment may have become substantially an old one with another.
-The business has been constantly changing within the past few years, the general direction of the movement having been toward the introduction of chilled iron rolls operating in connection with the burr stones, and reducing the wheat two, three, or more times, instead of once, as formerly.
-Hardly any two millers agree exactly as to what is the best method, but there is a general concurrence of opinion among the leading members of the trade that the plan of gradual reduction, with repeated purifications and regrindings, is the best, although, in thus making a smaller proportion of flour of the finest grades, they have a large proportion of other products, which it will take some time to generally classify.
-Of all these methods, however, foreign millers will have an excellent opportunity to judge, while our own millers will undoubtedly make the most of an examination of several full sets of English and German milling machinery shown at the Exhibition, as well as obtain
+Now, how ever, these foreign millers want to find out something about the making of our new process flour; they want to know something about the improvements we have been making in tation fine specifically, for what might be the new process with one establishment may have become substantially an old one with another.
+The business has been constantly changing ments and appliances. within the past few years, the general direction of the movement having been toward the introduction of chilled iron rolls operating in connection with the burr stones, and reducing the wheat two, three, or more times, instead of once, as formerly.
+Hardly any two millers agree exactly as to what is the best method, but there is a general concurrence of opinion among the leading members of the trade that the plan of gradual reduction, with repeated purifications and regrindings, is the best, although, in thus making a smaller proportion of fiour of the finest grades, they have a large proportion of other products, which it will take some time to generally classify.
+Of all these methods, however, foreign millers will have an excellent opportunity to judge, while our own millers will undoubtedly make the most of an examination of several full sets of English and German milling machinery shown at the Exhibition, as well as obtain much valuable information from a comparison of views with been contributed by friends of the expedition.